-Among other things, our compensation programs are designed to align compensation with our business objectives and performance.
+Our compensation programs are designed to, among other things, align compensation with our business objectives and performance.
 The Compensation Committee sets the applicable performance goals for our short-term and long-term incentive programs at the beginning of the fiscal year using challenging but realizable targets.
 These targets are based upon the financial plan approved by our Board of Directors.
-Our goal setting process is based on historical operating trends and requires improvement over prior financial performance.
+Our goal setting process is based on historical operating trends and requires improvement over prior year financial performance.